AlmaLinux/container-images/README.md

 CMD ["/bin/bash"]
 ```
 The change indicates that a new `default` and/or `minimal` container image was pushed to the *Client Library* and should be requested to be built by Docker.
-The change will later be committed to the `8` or `9` branch.
+The change will later be committed to the corresponded branch: `8`, `9`, `10` or `10-kitten`.

 > It will try to pull recent changes (before push) with `--rebase --autostash`